dmotz/trystero/README.md

   stream.
 If called more than once, only the latest callback registered is ever called.

-  - `callback(stream, peerId)` - Function to run whenever a peer sends a media stream, called with the the peer's stream and ID.
+  - `callback(stream, peerId, metadata)` - Function to run whenever a peer sends a media stream, called with the the peer's stream, ID, and optional metadata (see `addStream()` above for details).

   Example: